Mohaymen-Academy/SE_Team05_Summer1402/Phase06_Shelmossenger/README.md

 # About

-This project is a database for a messenger application
+This project is a database for a messenger application.

 # Features

-- users with profile images
+- Users with profile images
-- chats include PV, group and channel
+- Chats include PV, group and channel
-- read message datetime per person
+- Read message datetime per person

 # Usage

-1. run 1-create_database.sql script for creating database
+1. Run `1-create_database.sql` script for creating database.
-2. run 2-create_tables.sql script for creating tables
+2. Run `2-create_tables.sql` script for creating tables.
-3. run 3-populate_database.sql script for populating types tables
+3. Run `3-populate_database.sql` script for populating types tables.
-4. you can see some sample queries in 4-queries.sql file
+4. You can see some sample queries in `4-queries.sql file`.

 # Diagram